akapkotel/light_raycasting/README.md

 3. Install requirements with pip install -r requirements.txt
 4. Run main.py in any IDE, e.g. PyCharm, or in Terminal.
 5. First, you will see configuration screen with some variables.
+6. You can profile the code using cProfile moule, by setting variable PROFILLING to True.
 ![Menu](https://github.com/akapkotel/light_raycasting/blob/master/configuration_menu.png)
 You can change them to set-up your simulation specifications.
 You can change size and shape of obstacles.
 For exampole. if you set edges to 3, and size to 150 you will get 4 triangles:
  ![Triangles](https://github.com/akapkotel/light_raycasting/blob/master/visibility_algorithm_demo_3.png)